- Register by Monday, July 13

 - Premiums: Purple $4; Blue $3; Red $2; White $0

-C410040 Clothing 3 Complete Outfit — possible types of garments include: dress; formal skirted outfit (skirt with shirt, vest or lined/unlined jacket or jumper and shirt); pants or shorts outfit (pants or shorts with shirt, vest or lined/unlined jacket); romper or jumpsuit; specialty wear (modestly designed swim wear, costumes, western wear-chaps, chinks, riding attire or hunting gear); non-tailored jacket (additional pieces with jacket or coat may either be constructed or purchased) or tailored blazer, suit jacket or coat (additional pieces with blazer, jacket or coat may either be constructed or purchased).
+C410040 Clothing 3 Complete Outfit — possible types of garments include: dress; formal skirted outfit (skirt with shirt, vest or lined/unlined jacket or jumper and shirt); pants or shorts outfit (pants or shorts with shirt, vest or lined/unlined jacket); romper or jumpsuit; specialty wear (costumes, western wear-chaps, chinks, riding attire or hunting gear); non-tailored jacket (additional pieces with jacket or coat may either be constructed or purchased) or tailored blazer, suit jacket or coat (additional pieces with blazer, jacket or coat may either be constructed or purchased).
 A purchased top can be worn to complete a vest or jacket outfit with a skirt, pants or shorts.

 STEAM BEYOND THE NEEDLE FASHION SHOW